VTV10: National channel

 On 8 September 2022, according to Decree No. 60/2022/ND-CP of the Government on restructuring VTV's affiliated units, the VTV Center in the Southern region was divided into the VTV Center in Ho Chi Minh City and the VTV Center in the Mekong Delta.
 In which, the VTV Center in the Southwest region is responsible for producing programs for VTV Can Tho channel and other VTV channels.
 On 6 October 2022, the Ministry of Information and Communications licensed Vietnam Television to produce a national television channel in the Mekong Delta called VTV Can Tho.

-VTV Can Tho channel will be tested on air from 05:30 on 10 October 2022, and then officially aired from 18:00 on 13 October 2022.
+VTV Can Tho channel were tested on air from 05:30 on 10 October 2022, and then officially aired from 18:00 on 13 October 2022.

 From 21 November – 18 December 2022, during the FIFA World Cup 2022, VTV Can Tho channel will temporarily increase its broadcasting time to 24/7.

 The channel's general control is currently located at the headquarters of Vietnam Television in Hanoi; the Vietnam Television Center in the Southwest region in Can Tho is responsible for providing programs to the general control in Hanoi.
 The signal from here is transmitted widely throughout the provinces and cities in the Southwest region and is covered on many different television infrastructures to serve audiences nationwide.

+VTV10

+From 00:00 on March 30, 2026, to improve the quality for audience services and reposition nation promotion channels, VTV Can Tho is officially renamed to VTV10.
+The channel's content will maintain its comprehensive focus for the entire Southwestern region, but will place a greater emphasis on programs related to agriculture and rural areas.
+By April 1, 2026, the Southern Region Vietnam Television Center will be re-established through the merger and restructuring of the Southwestern Region Vietnam Television Center and the Ho Chi Minh City Television Center.